brodybits/android-database-sqlcipher-connection-core-ndk-build-wip0101/README.md

 - able to build JARs, as documented below
 - extra durable with `-DSQLITE_DEFAULT_SYNCHRONOUS=3` build setting in `build.gradle`

+with Apache Cordova demo app in `cordova-demo` from: [`github:brodybits/sqlite-fauxcrypt-batch-connection-core-preview-wip0101`](https://github.com/brodybits/sqlite-fauxcrypt-batch-connection-core-preview-wip0101) (see [`github:brodybits/sqlite-fauxcrypt-batch-connection-core-preview-wip0101`](https://github.com/brodybits/sqlite-fauxcrypt-batch-connection-core-preview-wip0101) for some quick instructions)

 <!-- NOT SUPPORTED with JAR build:
 ### Download Source and Binaries